 “If it were me or my daughter that needed EC, I would choose the copper IUD or Ella because of their greater efficacy at all time points and for those with BMI of 26 or greater.”– Dr. Yen

 Here is Dr. Yen’s take on EC and BMI based on these 3 studies3

 |< 26||Up to 5 days, best ASAP||Up to 5 days, best ASAP||Same throughout 5 days, MOST effective|

 |26-34||No efficacy, can try doubling up||Up to 5 days, best ASAP||Same throughout 5 days, MOST effective|

 |35 or greater||No efficacy, can try doubling up, consider copper IUD||Lower efficacy, consider copper IUD||Same throughout 5 days, MOST effective|

-Summary: copper IUD is best, then Ella, and then Plan B or its generics.
+TLDR: the copper IUD is best followed by ella, and then Plan B or its generics.

 If your BMI is 26 or greater, consider IUD or Ella.